pykenko/Rave-kitchen/README.md

-notes : this project isnt a finished project
+note : this project isnt finished